One Ingredient Natural Laundry Detergent

 I searched for a solution to my homemade laundry detergent problem and found these:

 What are these crazy-looking things, you ask?
 These are soap berries, or soap nuts as they are also called.
 They are the simplest form of natural laundry detergent that you’ll find.

 Soap berries come from shrubs and trees in the Lychee family.
 The soap berries are the fruit of these shrubs and trees and happen to make a great soap.
 They’ve been used for centuries in Asia for washing and are also used in Ayurvedic remedies.

-They have a faint vinegar smell, which does not make clothes smell like vinegar.
+They have a faint vinegar smell, but they don’t make clothes smell like vinegar.
 They suds up in the washer and rinse cleanly away, leaving no residue.

 The soap nuts I buy come with little muslin bags included.
 To use the soap nuts for laundry, I place 5-6 of them in a muslin bag and throw them in with my laundry.
 I also like to add essential oils to naturally enhance the cleaning and the smell of the laundry.
 (My favorites are Purification, Citrus Fresh and Joy.)
 That’s it!
 Simple, easy and natural!

 You can use the same 5-6 soap nuts for 5-6 regular loads of laundry.
 You should remove the soap nuts before drying the clothes, but I’ve accidently tossed mine in the dryer more times than I can count with no issues.